immediate-media/AndroidServicesBundle/README.md

 ];
 ```

-For local testing ou will need to make sure that you `.env.local` file has the following environment variables set:
+For local testing you will need to make sure that you `.env.local` & `.env.test` files have the following environment variables set:
 ```dotenv
 ###> Google API Variables <###
 GOOGLE_API_SERVICE_ACCOUNT_CREDENTIALS=